How to Plan an Off-Road Camping Trip Like a Pro

 • Shelter

-• Extra Food: I always carry an extra can of soup and some energy bars just in case I get stuck somewhere for whatever reason.
+• Extra Food: I always carry an extra can of soup and some energy bars just in case I get stuck somewhere unexpectedly.

 • Extra Water: Hydration is so, so important.
 Having a water bottle or a hydration bladder is good, but you should also have some kind of water storage like a dromedary bag, and a way to treat water.